Discipline: Visual Art – drawing

 Studios

-Eastman (formerly Shop)
+Eastman

-Deric Carner worked in the Eastman (formerly Shop) studio.
+Deric Carner worked in the Eastman studio.

-Thanks to the generous support of MacDowell Fellow and board member Louise Eastman, a century-old farm building has been reinvented as a modern, energy efficient live and workspace for visual artists.
-Originally built to provide storage when the residency program was expanding, this small barn was simply converted for studio use in the mid-1950s with the…
+Thanks to the generous support of MacDowell Fellow and board member Louise Eastman, this century-old farm building was reinvented as a modern, energy efficient live and workspace for visual artists.
+Originally built in 1915 to house a forge and provide storage when the residency program was expanding, this small barn was simply converted for…

 Learn more